zenomt/webid-auth-nginx/README.md

   - The `acl`, `foaf`, `solid`, and `vcard` prefixes are pre-defined for convenience;
   - `acl:Read` permission is required for every directory from the base prefix down to the location of the requested resource;
+  - `acl:Read` permission in an ACL file also grants read for that ACL file;
   - `acl:Other` permission mode for any method that doesn't fall under `acl:Read`, `acl:Write`, or `acl:Append`;
   - `acl:origin` objects can be URIs or string literals;